 Fortunately, Chlamydia can be treated with the use of certain medications or antibiotics.
 Some of the most common antibiotics include azithromycin and doxycycline.
 These antibiotics usually cure the infection.
 HIV positive patients with Chlamydia can also receive this medication for the treatment of the infection as well as those who are HIV negative.

 In order to prevent the spread of Chlamydia, all sex partners must be evaluated, tested and treated for Chlamydia.
-People suffering from Chlamydia must refrain from doing any sexual acts in order to prevent their partners from having the problem.
+People suffering from Chlamydia must refrain from any sexual acts in order to prevent their partners from having the problem.
 Because of this, urgent and immediate check up from the doctor is needed in order to treat the condition properly.
 Following the doctor’s order is recommended in order to gain fast recovery from the condition.
 Even if the symptoms are already absent, the continuous intake of medication is still needed.
-Doing sexual acts during the course of treatment must be avoided and sexual partners must also receive the Chlamydia medications as well.
+Sexual acts during the course of treatment must be avoided and sexual partners must also receive the Chlamydia medications as well.
 These are just some of the common things that we can do in order to treat and prevent Chlamydia from worsening.